swan-cern/jupyter-extensions/README.md

 * [SwanNotifications](SwanNotifications) - Extension to display notifications to users
 * [SwanOauthRenew](SwanOauthRenew) - Extension that fetches the latest oAuth tokens from JupyterHub and writes to the file observed by EOS
 * [SwanShare](SwanShare) - Jupyter Notebooks/CERNBox sharing integration used by SwanContents

+### Development

+#### Create a release

+The creation of a new release in this repo is now automated.
+Just run the Github action "Release" manually, and specify the extension name and the increment type.